top of page

 EMDR therapy is designed to resolve unprocessed traumatic memories.

 Part of the therapy includes alternating eye movements, sounds, or taps.
-For many clients, EMDR therapy can be completed in fewer sessions than other psychotherapies.
+For many clients, EMDR therapy can be completed in fewer sessions than other psychotherapies like CBT or traditional talk therapy.
 EMDRIA.org

 Adjunctive EMDR

-If you are already working with your own therapist and don't want to make a change to engage in EMDR< you don't have to!
+If you are already working with a therapist and don't want to make a change to engage in EMDR< you don't have to!
 We offer Adjunctive EMDR Collaboration for clients to add to their current therapy progress.
 We will collaborate with your current therapist for best results.

 When you find yourself "stuck" in traditional talk therapy, you may benefit from Adjunct EMDR.
-Adjunct EMDR is not a replacement for your primary therapy.
+Adjunct EMDR does not have to replace your primary therapy.
 Rather, it is a goal-specific treatment to help initiate change around an identified memory or intrusive thought.
 In Adjunct EMDr targeted thoughts do not have to be tied to a highly traumatic memory.
 In the Assessment appointment, we work to identify the underlying memories or relationship dynamics that "birthed" this pattern of thinking.
 Treatment is often brief and is most effective in the EMDR Intensive Program.
 The success of your treatment depends on clearly defined goals that we create in collaboration.

 Adjunctive EMDR is often covered by insurance, but please note that insurance will often not cover two therapy appointments on the same day.
 Private pay options are available for those not wanting to use insurance or wanting longer session times than your insurance may allow.